 ― Plato Apology

-Οne performer on stage, managing a whole world of memories.
-Cameras, microphones, a breathtaking live performance with the sounds of the water, a minimalistic approach to the meaning of life and death.
+Cameras, microphones, create a breathtaking live performance with the sounds of the water, a minimalistic approach to the meaning of life and death.

 And poetry?
 Perhaps the only way to conquer the fear of death: “At the end of this day, the great icebreaker of Silence comes into the house from the Northwest Window.
 Invades.
 My trip to the room through my writings.
 Towards the night before I go to meet the waves.”